78 Notable alumni of

 -

-Wesley Trent Snipes is an American actor.
+Wesley Trent Snipes is an American actor and martial artist.
 In a film career spanning more than thirty years, Snipes has appeared in a variety of genres, such as numerous thrillers, dramatic feature films, and comedies, though he is best known for his action films.
 He was nominated for the Independent Spirit Award for Best Supporting Male for his work in The Waterdance (1992) and won the Volpi Cup for Best Actor for his performance in the film One Night Stand (1997).
+Films in which he has appeared have grossed over $3.6 billion worldwide.

 -